Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 Average score:

-Chart based on the results of the test - questionnaire (raw score)
+Graph based on the results of the test-questionnaire (raw score)

-Graph according to the results of the test - self-attitude questionnaire (accumulated frequencies)
+Graph based on test results - self-attitude questionnaire (accumulated frequencies)

-Analysis of the results obtained: After passing the test - a self-attitude questionnaire by V.V.
+Analysis of the results obtained: Having passed the test - self-attitude questionnaire V.V.
 Stolin, S.R.
-Panteleev, designed to study the three main characteristics of self-attitude, my result is within the average statistical norm, which means that I adequately perceive myself and correctly evaluate my behavior.
-These results show that I am able to evaluate myself, my capabilities and abilities, thus this can help me get rid of my shortcomings and become a spurring factor on the path to self-development.
-The result can be explained by the fact that, choosing any occupation, I focus on my strengths and capabilities; I do not deny my positive qualities and work on the negative ones.
-The result was unexpected, because initially I thought that an underestimated level of self-esteem would come to light.
-For myself, I would recommend becoming more determined, believing in yourself to achieve your aspirations.
-Inwardly say to yourself "I CAN", and not about the question "can I do this?".
+Panteleev, designed to study three main characteristics of self-attitude, my result is within the average statistical norm, which means that I adequately perceive myself and correctly evaluate my behavior.
+These results show that I can evaluate myself, my capabilities and abilities, thus this can help me get rid of my shortcomings and become a driving factor on the path to self-development.
+The result can be explained by the fact that when choosing an activity, I focus on my strengths and capabilities; I don't deny mine positive qualities and working on the negative ones.
+The result obtained was unexpected, since initially I thought that a low level of self-esteem would be revealed.
+For myself, I would recommend becoming more determined and believing in yourself to achieve your aspirations.
+Internally tell yourself “I CAN”, and not what concerns the question “can I do this?”

-Purpose: the test contributes to the determination of readiness for self-development, readiness to change, to know oneself, has an impact on the formation and development of personal qualities and personality as a whole.
-Working process:
+Purpose: the test helps determine readiness for self-development, readiness to change, to know oneself, influences the formation and development of personal qualities and the personality as a whole.
+Progress:

 5 4